 - Obtaining registration, a residence card application, and fingerprints

 It usually takes about one to two weeks to issue a work permit and enter Honduras.
 The Ministry of Foreign Affairs in the country usually takes at least one to two days and anywhere up to 10 to approve the application.
 You and your employees should expect to wait five to 16 months before the entire process is complete.

 Not everyone requires a visa to enter Honduras, but everyone needs a work permit.
 Honduras is a signatory of the Central America 4 (CA-4) Border Control Agreement.
 That means citizens of Nicaragua, El Salvador, and Guatemala can travel to Honduras without obtaining any documentation.
 European Union (EU), US, and other nationals do not have to obtain a Honduras working visa to conduct short-term business activities.

 Globalization Partners Can Help You Expand

 Globalization Partners is a global PEO with ties to Honduras and other countries around the world.
-Our team consists of experts who know the laws and regulations in Honduras inside and out and can make sure your employees get the work visas they need to succeed and remain compliant.
+Our team consists of experts who know the laws and regulations in Honduras inside and out.
 Reach out to us today to learn more about our services and how we can help you expand fast and without the stress typically associated with compliance-related matters.